How to Choose Your Wedge, Respect Context, and Build Products That Change Real Trajectories in EdTech

 Treat equal access and real human mobility as constraints, not slogans.

-Build systems that open pathways for people whose worlds are being reshaped by AI.
+Build systems that create pathways for individuals whose lives are being reshaped by AI.

 Design with the mindset and feelings of learners and teachers in mind.

-If your next release moves even a small group of people closer to those goals — one school, one program, one cohort, one teacher — you’re on the right side of this moment.
+If your next release helps even a small group of people move closer to these goals—be it one school, one program, one cohort, or one teacher—you’re on the right side of this moment.

 Everything else is just noise.